-Designed to provide an experience that enables trust and empowerment, the Robo advisor curates portfolios that appeals to investors of all ages.
-Using algorithms to automate portfolio allocation, investors were able to access diverse asset classes and market sectors tailored according to their financial goals.
+Designed to provide an experience that enables trust and empowerment, the Robo advisor curates portfolios that appeal to investors of all ages.
+Using algorithms to automate portfolio allocation, investors could access diverse asset classes and market sectors tailored according to their financial goals.

 In a report by Charles Schwab, the number of users using robo-advisory services is expected to grow from an estimated 2 million in 2018 to 17 million by 2025.
 However, this is just the tip of the iceberg.

 Boston Consulting Group’s report highlighted how retail banks traditionally focused on a product-first sales approach, rather than letting the specific needs of individuals dictate their commercial offerings and outreach.
 This has since created a gap where the mass affluent (AuM <$1M) segment has been neglected and underserved (Figure 1).
 This presents a potential for revenues and the number of clients to grow as robo-advisors step in to fill this gap.

 “Winners in the wealth management arena will accelerate product innovation and develop offerings that address the specific needs and preferences of affluent subsegments,” – Boston Consulting Group.